cdapio/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 - Compute
 - Model
 - Shared
-- Post-action (called after the pipeline has run)
+- Post-run (called after the pipeline has run)

 Additional types of plugins are under development, and developers can create and add their own plugins and plugin types.